Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 (* CGS system: t_unit= 0.01d-12 s, a_unit= 1.00d-08 cm, w_unit= 1.6605d-24 g,
 e_unit= 4.803d-10 esu, and \epsilon=78 at 27 deg Celsius.)

-Everyone is welcome to copy and/or rewrite this simulation code under GPL-3 license, by keeping initial 40 lines of this author of the code intact.
+Everyone is welcome to copy and/or rewrite this simulation code under GNU General Public License v3.0 license, by keeping initial 40 lines of this author of the code intact.

 ## References ##
 1. M. Tanaka and A.Yu Grosberg, J.Chem.Phys., vol.115, 567-574 (2001).